lasopablo/freesurfer-freesurfer-dev-mri_WMHsynthseg/README.md

   1. A Docker container has been developed to overcome this temporary issue. (recommended)

-  2. Alternatevely, you can clone this repository, download the model from the link, and add it to your path.
+  2. Alternatively, you can clone this repository, download the model from the link, and add it to your path.
 Please note you need a big memory to run it locally.

   3. You can also try to use it from FreeSurfer.
 However, please note that integration with FreeSurfer is currently in progress and not yet available.
-In other words, running the model will not be straigh-forward.
+In other words, running the model will not be straight-forward.
 Stay tuned for updates on this implementation.</p>

 ### (1) Docker

-1. Clone the Repository:
+1. **Clone the Repository:**

   If you haven't already, clone the repository to your local machine: